Common Mistakes

 }

-If you think adding std:: as a prefix to anything in the standard namespace is a bother (then you need another language); there is a solution.
+If you think adding std:: as a prefix to anything in the standard namespace is a bother (you need another language), there is a solution.
 Only pull into the current namespace what you actually need.
-And then try and restrict the scope so it is tight as possible;
+Also try and restrict the scope so it is as tight as possible.

 short.cpp